Cwantic/Documentation/Explorer/Supervisor.md

 ![Image](../Images/Supervisor3.png)

 * Auto          : use the study's specified solver
-* Aster         : use Code_Aster solver (even if PipeStress solver is specified in the study)
+* Aster         : use Code_Aster solver (even if PIPESTRESS solver is specified in the study)
-* PipeStress    : use PipeStress solver (even if Aster solver is specified in the study)
+* PipeStress    : use PIPESTRESS solver (even if Aster solver is specified in the study)

 3. Calculation